-AI is no longer optional for most businesses — and it’s far from a differentiating factor.
-In fact, researchers found that over 95% of companies have AI initiatives underway.
+As AI becomes essential to running a business, it is no longer a differentiating factor.
+In fact, researchers have found that by 2025, around 97% of companies will be actively using or planning to expand their AI initiatives.
 To get ahead of the competition, leaders need to:

-Adaptive artificial intelligence (AI) is the next generation of AI systems.
-It has the ability to adjust its code for real-world changes, even when the coders didn’t know or anticipate these changes when they wrote the code.
+Adaptive artificial intelligence is the next generation of AI systems.
+It can adjust its code for real-world changes, even when the coders didn’t know or anticipate these changes when they wrote the code.

-Machine learning (ML) and deep learning (DL) innovations have advanced AI technology by leaps and bounds.
+Innovations in machine learning and deep learning have advanced AI technology by leaps and bounds.
 AI algorithms can ingest and interpret data more accurately and effectively than ever.
 As a result, adaptive AI generates staggering insights and better predictions to help organizations make better decisions, become more resilient, and work more efficiently.

 As businesses shift away from the fixed, historical data of traditional AI and embrace adaptive frameworks, technology will evolve even more to fit into an increasingly digital world.
-That is why Gartner proclaimed that adaptive AI is the top strategic technology trend of 2023.
-Gartner experts predict that organizations that embrace adaptive AI will outperform competitors by 25% by 2026.
+That is why Gartner proclaimed adaptive AI among the top strategic technology trends of 2024.
+Indeed, Gartner experts predict that organizations embracing adaptive AI will outperform competitors by 25% by 2026.

 In a rapidly evolving digital world, adaptive AI is a critical tool to meet the needs of today’s customers and continue to create crucial innovations.
 But what is it, and how is adaptive AI transforming the future?
 Let’s dive into the basics of adaptive AI and why it’s crucial for businesses today.

-Adaptive AI is the latest form of artificial intelligence that learns, adapts and improves as it encounters changes, both in data and the environment.
+Adaptive AI is a form of artificial intelligence that learns, adapts, and improves as it encounters changes, both in data and the environment.

 Some key characteristics that distinguish adaptive AI systems are:

-Adaptive AI has critical components that help it learn, adapt and improve over time.
+Adaptive artificial intelligence has critical components that help it learn, adapt, and improve over time.
 These are the most critical components…

 These algorithms allow AI systems to learn from data and make predictions or decisions based on their learning.
 Machine learning is categorized into three main types: